What to Do in a Medical Emergency Abroad (2025 Guide)

 ✅ Google Translate works offline if downloaded ahead of time.

-You can also carry a small medical ID card that says, “I need a doctor who speaks English,” along with your name and basic health info.
-For a full printable version with emergency contacts and conditions, see Section 11.4.
+You can also carry a small index card in your wallet that you can pull out that says, “I need a doctor who speaks English,” along with your name and basic health info.
+For a sample of what this card should say, see Section 11.4.

 1.3 Finding a Doctor or Hospital

-Not sure if your condition is an emergency?
-Err on the side of caution.
-If it would worry you at home, it should be addressed abroad.
+Not sure if it’s an emergency?
+Trust your instincts.
+If it would concern you at home, it’s worth checking out abroad.

 1.4 ER vs. Urgent Care: How to Choose